jesstierney/pliocene-da/data/model_output/raw/Contents.md

 This section summarizes any missing data fields

 * MRI-CGCM2.3 - Missing SSS data     (as of Nov.
 7, 2022)
-* CCSM4-NCAR  - (Data probably exists, but the Globus repository is a mess and needs to be parsed)
 * CESM1.0.5   - Missing monthly SOS data.
 Current data only has annual averages